-This fixed income investment blog post contains a high-yield corporate bond investment recommendation BondSavvy provided to its subscribers on September 10, 2018.
-Our founder Steve Shaw later posted the pick on Seeking Alpha, which you can view here.
-We are making this investment recommendation publicly available so prospective subscribers can see the level of financial analysis and business analysis BondSavvy conducts when making investment recommendations.
+This blog post can also be found on Seeking Alpha, which BondSavvy founder Steve Shaw posted here.
+We made this investment recommendation publicly available so prospective subscribers can see the level of financial analysis and business analysis BondSavvy conducts when making investment recommendations.

 BondSavvy investment recommendations do not take into account an investor's specific financial situation and do not represent personalized bond investment advice.
 Please read our full disclaimer prior to reading this high yield bond investment analysis.